 Comments:

 • On the absolute level there are absolute truths.
 These are knowable only by Objective Beings.
-And yet we can conceptualize the concepts of absolute, universal, and infinite.
+And yet we can conceptualize the meanings of the word-symbols absolute, universal, and infinite.

 • Objective reality can be described in two ways: